reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 </plugin>
 ````

-Let's use Maven to run the `build-image` goal to build the application and create the container image.
+Let us use Maven to run the `build-image` goal to build the application and create the container image.
 We are not using any Docker file now.

 ```shell
 mvn spring-boot:build-image